-strip() in-built function of Python is used to remove all the leading and trailing spaces from a string.
+The strip() method in-built function of Python is used to remove all the leading and trailing spaces from a string.

-The function returns another string with both leading and trailing characters being stripped off.
+Returns: A copy of the string with both leading and trailing characters stripped.

 Geeks for Geeks for Geeks for Geeks